hiAndrewQuinn/selkouutiset-scrape-cleaned/2023/11/17/_index.en.md

 Travel times for school transport have been extended.
 Often, a schoolchild's travel time is 1 or 2 hours a day.

 The reason is often savings.
-Many schools are closed in rural areas.
+Many schools have been closed in rural areas.
 That's why it can be a long journey to school.

 In addition, school transports often travel through many homes before they arrive at the school.
 It saves money, but increases travel time.